ivoleitao/shadertoy/packages/shadertoy_sqlite/README.md

 ## Usage

 To create a new store the `ShadertoyStore` implementation needs to be instanciated.
-The example bellow creates a new `moor` store with an in memory implementation (mostly used for test purposes)
+The example bellow creates a new `drift` store with an in memory implementation (mostly used for test purposes)

 ```dart
 final store = newShadertoySqliteStore(VmDatabase.memory(logStatements: logStatements));